 New developments in room automation bring lighting controls and automated shading together with heating, ventilation, and air conditioning.
 The result is a room that is integrated for energy efficiency, responsive to demands of occupants, and more cost-effective to construct than separate control systems.

 Room occupants can positively influence building performance, if the user interface is designed to engage them.
 A single interface that combines HVAC, lighting, and shading functions makes that possible.
 The fume hood operator's panel applies the same user interface concepts, giving the whole system a uniform, logical feel.

 After viewing this presentation, attendees will:

-Sign up to attend the webinar or to view the recording.
+Sign up to view the webinar recording.